-When you need to take time off work for medical appointments or to recover at home, you might lose out on some of your income.
+When you need to take time off work for medical appointments or to recover at home, you might suffer loss of earnings.
 Therefore, this loss could be claimed back.
 If you suffer long-term or life-changing injuries that affect your ability to work, you could also ask for future lost income to be considered as well.

-No Win No Fee Claims If Hit By An Uninsured Driver
+No Win No Fee Uninsured Driver Compensation Claims If Hit By An Uninsured Driver